davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

   Some users try to use :option:`-Wpedantic` to check programs for strict ISO C conformance.
-They soon find that it does not do quite what they want: it finds some non-ISO practices, but not allonly those for which ISO C requires a diagnostic, and some others for which diagnostics have been added.
+They soon find that it does not do quite what they want: it finds some non-ISO practices, but not all-only those for which ISO C requires a diagnostic, and some others for which diagnostics have been added.

   A feature to report any failure to conform to ISO C might be useful in some instances, but would require considerable additional work and would be quite different from :option:`-Wpedantic`.
-We dont have plans to support such a feature in the near future.
+We don't have plans to support such a feature in the near future.

   Where the standard specified with :option:`-std` represents a GNU